Robinhood vs WealthFront (2025)

 Mobile Apps

-The Wealthfront app has the same unsophisticated tools we saw on its website.
+Wealthfront’s app has the same basic tools found on the website.

 Winner: Robinhood